Daniel-Loevetski/Student_depression_prediction/README.md

 - **Kafka Producer.ipynb**
   Jupyter notebook containing the Kafka producer logic.
 It reads `Synthetic_Students_for_Streaming.csv` and streams records to a Kafka topic at a configurable interval.

-- **README.txt**
-  Original plain-text instructions and setup guidelines for running the project.

 - **Student_Depression_Dataset.csv**
   Real student depression dataset used for batch model training (covering features like demographic, lifestyle, and mental health indicators).